Kirlian Camera (band)

-Kirlian Camera is an Italian group mainly playing Electro Wave, dark wave, future pop and synthpop music.
+Kirlian Camera is an Italian rock band mainly playing electro wave, dark wave, Electronic Rock and Art Rock with pop influences.

 History

 The project was founded in Parma in 1979 by Angelo Bergamini and was a pioneering act of the Italian synthpop scene.
 By 1980, Bergamini had recruited singer Simona Buja, keyboardist Fabrizio Chiari and bassist Mauro Montacchini to form Kirlian Camera.
 Their demo cassette Dawn attracted the attention of Italian Records, a popular independent label.
-Christmas 1981 saw the release of their debut vinyl which despite being low-budget immediately sold-out prompting a re-issued, with it finally selling more than 6000 copies.
+Christmas 1981 saw the release of their debut vinyl which despite being low-budget immediately sold-out and was then re-issued, with it finally selling more than 6,000 copies.

-Not long after the band had constant lineup changes, Simona left but rejoins straight away then the following year, Montacchini leaves being replaced by Giorgio Vecchi.
-Eventually they were the first Italian group to be signed to Virgin Records.
+Not long after, the band had constant lineup changes.
+Simona left but rejoined the following year; Montacchini left and was replaced by Giorgio Vecchi.
+Eventually, they became the first Italian group to be signed to Virgin Records.

-Between 1982 and 1984, Bergamini also took part in the Italian Italo disco group Hipnosis, which won a platinum award for sales in Germany, and had a top-10 hit in several European countries and South America with their single "Pulstar".
-Angelo unexpectedly decides to leave the pop-music the concentrate on Kirlian Camera.
+Between 1982 and 1984, Bergamini also took part in the Italian Italo disco group Hipnosis, which won a platinum award for sales in Germany, and had a top 10 hit in several European countries and South America with their single "Pulstar".
+Angelo unexpectedly decided to leave Hipnosis to concentrate on Kirlian Camera.

-During the second half of the Eighties, the sound of Kirlian Camera became gradually darker, moving away from the synth pop sound that marked some of their early releases.
-In 1988, Buja leaves Kirlian Camera and the band have temporary singers Bianca Hoffmann-Santos and Suzanne Reddington-Gardner who are replaced for a while by Emilia Lo Jacono.
-Despite this the band release a 2-CD collection called "The Ice Curtain" with new singer, Barbara Boffelli.
+During the second half of the eighties, the sound of Kirlian Camera became gradually darker, moving away from the synth pop sound that marked some of their early releases.
+In 1988, Buja left and the band had temporary singers Bianca Hoffmann-Santos and Suzanne Reddington-Gardner, who were replaced for a while by Emilia Lo Jacono.
+Despite this the band released a 2-CD collection called The Ice Curtain with new singer Barbara Boffelli.